Key Metrics to Measure Content Marketing Performance

 You can see this information under Audience Overview in Google Analytics.
 Here, as well as seeing your total number of sessions and visitors, you can see the average number of pages per session, the average session duration, and your bounce rate.

-For content that’s designed to be read, ideally, you want a high number of pages per session, long average session duration (depending on the length of your content) and a low bounce rate.
+Ideally, for content that’s designed to be read, you want a high number of pages per session, a long average session duration (depending on the length of your content), and a low bounce rate.

-Another effective way to measure your content engagement is to see how well it’s performing on social media.
+Another effective way to measure your content engagement is to see how well it performs on social media.

-Buzzsumo is another tool for tracking social media shares and is an easy way to quickly identify the top performing content on your site.
+BuzzSumo is another tool for tracking social media shares and is an easy way to identify the top-performing content on your site quickly.

-Not all your traffic will come from social media, so it’s important that you’re getting plenty of visitors from search too.
+Not all your traffic will come from social media.
+You must be getting plenty of visitors from search too.
 You can track the proportion of your site visits that come from search in Google Analytics, but this doesn’t give you much insight into whether your site is performing well in search engines or not.

 You can use Google Search Console to identify the terms you’re ranking for and keep an eye on how your ranking changes over time.